 Once that is saved, the permitted users will be able to write, renew, and route drugs via the SureScripts network under any provider than has authorized them (authorization needs to be set up separately for each provider).

 When routing drugs the supporting user will be prompted to select which provider's authorization they'll be prescribing under.
-Only the prescribing provider can send controlled substances in via eRx.
+Only the prescribing provider can send controlled substances via eRx.

 Prescribing Rights - Delegating eFax Rx Rights to Non-Prescribers